p30arena/meow_do/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on frontend development, specifically implementing user authentication.
+The current focus is on frontend development.
+User authentication and Workspace management features have been successfully implemented.
 All core backend features, including Workspace, Goal, and Task management (CRUD), daily time budget calculation and 24h warning logic, and user authentication/authorization, have been successfully implemented.

 ## Recent Changes